outofsomething/outofsomething/README.md

-outofsomething
+Out of Something
 ==============

-Ultra Simple Sinatra Site for outofsomething.com
+Ultra Simple Sinatra Site for outofsomething.com.